Optimising Startup Pricing Strategy To Align With Customer Value 💰

 In fact, in a study where brands showed the upfront energy costs of an appliance in the span of 10 years, more customers (48%) chose energy-saving appliances and alternatives.
 Even if they were a bit more expensive.
 Now, compare that to the usual pricing labels, where only 12% of customers bought energy-saving products or services.

-3. Communicate multiple discounts in ascending order
+3. Communicate multiple discounts in ascending order.

 For price-sensitive customers, cumulative discounts have become a competitive strategy for businesses – as long as it isn’t overused.
 The minute that a company relies heavily on price slashing, it will eat away the margins in the long term.
 This also affects the brand value perception of customers in terms of quality.

-For instance, recent pricing research from the Society of Consumer Psychology showed that a “10% discount for first-time buyers plus 40% price slash on New Year’s sale” entice more customers than a simple “50% discount.”
+For instance, recent pricing research from the Society of Consumer Psychology showed that a “10% discount for first-time buyers plus 40% price slash on New Year’s sale” entices more customers than a simple “50% discount.”

 In other words, customers prefer a price communication that clearly states they get multiple discounts, even if it was the same amount of markdown.